 8. The Understanding Ear

 If you are not a Repeater, I mean a die-hard Repeater, you just can’t relate.
-Some sympathetic souls try to understand, but as you try to explain it, it gradually sounds more pathetic… as you struggle to convey insight into the California Bar Exam.
-Right when you think you are making head-way into their understanding, they compare the bar exam to passing their notary, hair stylist or accounting exam.
+Some sympathetic souls try to understand and listen as you provide insight into the Calbar.
+However, right when you think you are making head-way into their understanding, they compare the bar exam to passing their notary, hair stylist, or accounting exam.
 All they have is their own frame of reference to compute what you are telling them.
 Bless their hearts, they try to understand.

 9. Where To Go From Here

 Effectively study for the next bar exam.
 You need consistent and proper preparation.
 Learn how to do it right...now.
-Let's get aggressive with your studies!
+Get aggressive with your studies!

-Tutorial for those of you that are tired of trying to figure out how to pass this thing and would like my help.
-You can find out the details about these programs by clicking on the links below:
+If you are tired of trying to figure out how to pass the CA Bar Exam and would like my help, find the details about my programs by clicking on the links below:

 The Bar Exam Mind SetTM

-CD was developed to aid Repeater confidence building and stress control.
-To learn more about the Bar Exam Mind SetTM
+downloadable aids Repeater confidence building and helps control stress.
+To learn more about Bar Exam Mind SetTM

 click on this link: